What Liquids Can You Bring on a Plane: Rules and Future Trends

 Hand luggage

-You are allowed to bring a single 1-litre bag (approx. 20x20cm) of liquids, aerosols, gels, pastes and creams in your hand luggage.
+Generally, carry on luggage restrictions allow you to bring a single 1-litre bag (approx. 20×20 cm) of liquids, aerosols, gels, pastes, and creams in your hand luggage.
 All containers must be travel-sized, i.e. up to 100 ml (3.4 oz) and must fit comfortably in the 1-litre transparent resealable bag.

 Checked luggage